 BC Campus Open Textbooks - British Columbia Ministry of Advanced Education’s Open Textbook Project makes open textbooks available in BC's 40 highest-enrolled academic subject areas.
 As of Feb.
 2015, there are currently 67 reviewed textbooks.

-For more open textbooks options, or information about OERs and library-licensed educational resources (LERs), visit the Campus Library Open Educational Resources guide.
+For more open textbooks options, or information about OERs and library-licensed educational resources (LERs), see Campus Library Open Educational Resources.